VCVRack/Rack/vst2_bin/plugins/Bogaudio/README.md

 A boolean logic utility.
 Inputs are considered true if the input voltage is greater than 1.
 The top section takes two inputs and computes AND, OR and XOR at the outputs.
 The lower section computes the negation of its input.
 Output is 5 volts if an output is true, 0 otherwise.

+#### CMP

+CMP is window comparator utility.
+It takes two inputs, A and B, which normal to 0V.
+Each is summed with the value of its corresponding offset knob and clipped to +/-12V.
+The four outputs indicate the relative values of A and B:

+ - A>B will output high if A is greater than or exactly equal to B.
+ - A<B will output high if A is less than B.
+ - EQ will output high if the difference between A and B are less than or equal to the window voltage.
+ - NOT will output high if EQ is low.

+The WINDOW knob specifies the window voltage.
+LAG specifies a time of up to one second by which a change in the output will lag a change in the inputs states; if the input state switches back before the lag expires, the output does not change.
+WINDOW and LAG each take a unipolar (+10) voltage, each of which is attenuated by the corresponding knob.

+The OUTPUT switch sets the high and low voltage values for the outputs: 0V low/+10V high, or -5V low/+5V high.

 #### CVD

-A simple delay designed for use with CV.
+A simple delay designed for use with CV (though it works fine with audio).
 Use it to delay triggers or gates, create a flip-flop that resets itself after a time, make a sequence run for a while then stop, to double up an envelope, or what have you.

 The large TIME knob sets the delay time, as scaled by the small knob (up to 0.1, 1 or 10 seconds); TIME takes a +10 CV, attenuated by the knob.
 Reducing time truncates the internal delay buffer.
 The DRY/WET knob sets the mix of the original and delayed signals at the output, with a +/-5 CV input.